nukhes/gerador_de_tabelas/README.md

 ## Features
 - Simple and functional.
-- Uses a Map-based function to render the table
+- Uses a Map-based function to render the table or an List.
 - Fast.

 ## Usage